flast101/HTB-writeups/book/index.md

 ![ssh-key](images/ssh-key.png "ssh-key")

 Very good, we are almost done.
-However, using it as is does not work:
+However, using it as it is does not work:

 ```
 root@kali:~/.ssh# ssh -i book_rsa reader@10.10.10.176